inbo/data-publication/datasets/bird-tracking-wmh-occurrences/metadata.md

 ## Abstract

-*Bird tracking - GPS tracking of Western Marsh Harrier breeding near the Belgium-Netherlands border* is a species occurrence dataset published by the Research Institute for Nature and Forest (INBO).
+*Bird tracking - GPS tracking of Western Marsh Harriers breeding near the Belgium-Netherlands border* is a species occurrence dataset published by the Research Institute for Nature and Forest (INBO).
 The dataset currently contains over 57,000 occurrences, recorded in 2013 by 3 GPS trackers mounted on 3 Western Marsh Harriers breeding near the Belgium-Netherlands border (see <https://lifewatch-inbo.cartodb.com/viz/612742ac-1303-11e4-b2ae-0edbca4b5057/public_map> for a visualization of the data).
 The trackers are developed by the University of Amsterdam Bird Tracking System (UvA-BiTS, <http://www.uva-bits.nl>) and automatically record and transmit the movements of the birds, which allows us and others to study their habitat use and migration behaviour in more detail.
 Our bird tracking network is set up and maintained in collaboration with UvA-BiTS and the Flanders Marine Institute (VLIZ), and funded for LifeWatch by the Hercules Foundation.
 The data are released in bulk as open data and are also accessible through CartoDB.
 See the dataset metadata for contact information, scope and methodology.
 Issues with the dataset can be reported at <https://github.com/LifeWatchINBO/bird-tracking-wmh-occurrences/>

 ## Keywords